cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 This should be persisted indefinitely, depending on your distribution.
 Feel free to open an issue if you have trouble locating the right place to do this in your setup.

-A cluster careted this way **will start all nodes tainted** as follows:
+A cluster created this way **will start all nodes tainted** as follows:

 ```yaml
 node.cloudprovider.kubernetes.io/uninitialized: true
 ```

-This taint will be removed, once the CCM has initalized the nodes.
+This taint will be removed, once the CCM has initialized the nodes.

 ### Node IPs